banzaicloud/one-eye-docs/docs/authentication/_index.md

                   demo-editor: editor
             ```

-        Individual users can also be allowlisted to pass Pomerium, but they will be authorized to access the One Eye dashboard based on the following conditions:
+        You can add individual users to an allowlist to pass Pomerium, but they will be authorized to access the One Eye dashboard based on the following conditions:

         - If `groupRoleMapping` is empty, every user in `authorizedUsers` will have the `editor` role.
         - If `groupRoleMapping` has one or more items, then `authorizedUsers` will have roles that are defined by the mapping, so they will *not* have `editor` by default.